 In a Startup

 You’re going to have competition.
 That is a guarantee.
 Other companies will copy your product, pump more money into marketing, or even give away a similar product for free.
+When I’d started my company, I remember that I was really generous with the money when it came to marketing, and to this day, I don’t mind paying for youtube subscribers, as long as I reached a certain level of publicity.
 The companies that sustain and have success in the market generally have competitive advantages.

 A competitive advantage is not simply a way to differentiate from your competition.
 Being the only product in the market that integrates with MySpace probably isn’t a competitive advantage.
 A competitive advantage is something that adds value to your product / service that cannot be easily replicated by competitors.